in ,

 Why Slick Car Tires Not For Everyday Use

-So why cannot you just use slick tires on your daily driver for extra performance?
-So, the slick tires are meant to perform well under narrow circumstances on a track on a dry road and optimum temperature and are not allowed to be daily driven on public roads.
+So why can’t you just use slick tires on your daily driver for extra performance?
+So, the slick tires are meant to perform well under narrow circumstances on a track on a dry road and at optimum temperature and are not allowed to be daily driven on public roads.
 Whereas the street tires are all-rounders and are made well to perform on dry or wet asphalt, snow, mud, or gravel.

 Aquaplaning